External opportunities

 Imagine waking up in the heart of Te Rua O Te Moko / Fiordland National Park, surrounded by towering peaks, ancient rainforest, and pristine waters.
 How about taking a breathtaking helicopter flight through Piopiotahi (Milford Sound), a jet boat ride or a hike along the ancient pounamu trails that the Hollyford Track follows at the beginning or end of your scheduled work rotation.
 If you're passionate about manaakitanga (hosting), love the outdoors, have hospitality experience and high standards then this may be your dream job!

-We're searching for enthusiastic Lodge Hosts (could be partners, friends or individuals) to work in an intimate hosting team to welcome, wine and dine our manuhiri (guests) at our newly renovated private luxury lodges.
+We're searching for enthusiastic Lodge Hosts (could be couples/partners, friends or individuals) to work in an intimate hosting team to welcome, wine and dine our manuhiri (guests) at our newly renovated private luxury lodges.
 Ka Tuku Lodge is nestled among the native forest at the confluence of the Hollyford and Pyke Rivers and is a happy sight for guests after a long day out exploring.
 Waitai Lodge perches by the coast at Martins Bay and is a great launching pad for guests' adventures or a relaxing soak in our wood-fired hot tubs—an experience like no other!

-As a hosting team, you'll be responsible for providing a high-end memorable lodge experience.
+As a hosting "team", you'll be responsible for providing a high-end memorable lodge experience.

 Housekeeping will ensure private rooms, ensuites and all lodge areas are presented in a pristine manner.